 They’re not going to just “snap out of it” or “be their old self.”
 Don’t become frustrated with them.
 Believe me, they are just as frustrated as you may become after they aren’t able to shut off their heartache or grief.
 Don’t heap additional guilt onto them by placing unfair expectations on them.
 They can, and most likely will, emerge from their situation better…but it will take time.

-4. They can seem fine one minute and then be completely down the next.
+4. They can seem fine one minute and then be completely down or irritable the next.
 Feelings can be sporadic and totally unpredictable during times of grief and loss.
 Allow them to feel what they need to feel…be patient with them.

 5. Don’t assume other people are encouraging them or being there for them.
 More times than not, they can feel isolated and alone.
 Even if they don’t ask for it, they need love and encouragement.
 Show compassionate concern for them.
 Do NOT ignore them or act as though their grief experience didn’t happen.
 Don’t drop out of their life.
 They need loving and loyal support more than ever!